Bill Moen

 William F. Moen Jr. (born November 14, 1986) is an American Democratic Party politician from Camden, who has represented the 5th Legislative District in the New Jersey General Assembly since taking office on January 14, 2020, at which time he was the state's youngest legislator in the Assembly.

 New Jersey Assembly

 Before taking office in the Assembly, Moen served on the Camden County Board of Chosen Freeholders from 2016 to 2019, where he was one of the youngest people elected to serve as freeholder.
-Moen resigned from his position as freeholder in March 2019 in order to focus on his run for assembly and was replaced by Melinda Kane.
+Moen resigned from his position as freeholder in March 2019 in order to focus on his run for Assembly and was replaced by Melinda Kane.

+Personal life

-Raised in Runnemede, Moen has been a resident of Camden.
+Raised in Runnemede, Moen later moved to Camden and currently lives in Bellmawr.
+He is of Irish decent.

+Moen is a 2005 graduate of Triton Regional High School.
+He earned his BA from Rowan University and his MPA from University of Pennsylvania.

 District 5

 Each of the 40 districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The representatives from the 5th District for the 2024—2025 Legislative Session are:
+The representatives from the 5th District for the 2026—2027 Legislative Session are: